 With no reservation, your best bet is to go to the last show of the night.
 If there’s only one show, getting in line 1.5-2 hours before the show is not a bad idea.
 If there’s a second show, you only need to get in line 30-60 minutes in advance.
 And if they put on a third show (usually only at holidays) you can probably show up 20 minutes in advance and still get a seat.
 Keep in mind that while it’s a big theater, all the seats are perfectly fine.
 The show is very large scale, and while your experience changes depending on where you sit, it’s really very good from everywhere.
 Don’t feel like you need to get a front row seat.

-Of the paid options, the Dessert & VIP Viewing experience is the least expensive option, and while the food part is just a snack box, you do get VIP seating.
-However, for not too much more money, you can book a sit-down lunch or dinner package at Mama Melrose.
-If you were planning to do a character meal during your trip, take a look at the dining package options at Hollywood & Vine – you get a character meal and the reserved seating for about the same cost as some character meals.
-And the Hollywood Brown Derby dinner package doesn’t really cost much more than you’d spend on just dinner there (though that’s pretty spendy; it’s a Signature restaurant).
+Of the paid options, the lunch or dinner package at Sci-Fi Dine In or 50’s Prime Time Cafe are the least expensive options.
+If you were planning to do a character meal during your trip, take a look at the breakfast dining package at Hollywood & Vine – you get a character meal and the reserved seating for about the same cost as some character meals.

-Both Happily Ever After and Disney Enchantment combine fireworks with projections onto Cinderella Castle, so they are best viewed from as close to the center of the Hub as possible (the area just in front of Cinderella’s Castle with the statue of Walt and Mickey) or on Main Street U.S.A.
+Disney Enchantment combines fireworks with projections onto Cinderella Castle, so it is best viewed from as close to the center of the Hub as possible (the area just in front of Cinderella’s Castle with the statue of Walt and Mickey) or on Main Street U.S.A.
 The further you are off to the side, the more likely there will be trees blocking your view of the projections.

 The Ferrytale Fireworks: A Sparkling Dessert Cruise includes a dessert buffet onboard a Disney ferryboat on the Seven Seas Lagoon with a view of the fireworks (i.e. outside Magic Kingdom).
 There is some seating available.
 The soundtrack of the show is piped through the boat’s sound system.
 During the cruise there is also an ultraviolet scavenger hunt for kids.
 Please note: check-in and boarding take place at the Transportation and Ticket Center.
 The cost is $99 per adult (age 10 and up), $69 per child (age 3-9), tax and gratuity included.
 Park admission and a theme park reservation are not required.